Justin Bieber Troll Arrested: Extorted Young Fans Into Sending Nude Photos, Allegedly

 — Justin Bieber (@justinbieber) January 16, 2017

-This is not the first time that Justin Bieber’s devoted fans, or as they liked to be called ‘Beliebers,’ have been caught up in a scandal.
+This is not the first time that Justin Bieber’s devoted fans, or as they liked to be called, “Beliebers,” have been caught up in a scandal.

-In 2013, the ‘Cut For Bieber’ campaign encouraged fans of Justin Bieber’s to cut themselves.
+In 2013, the “Cut For Bieber” campaign encouraged fans of Justin Bieber’s to cut themselves.
 The Twitter hashtag #CutForBieber was started by Internet trolls to spark outrage online.

 According to Mirror, Bieber fans were prompted by the users of the website 4chan to take to Twitter and post photos of themselves self-harming with the hashtag #CutForBieber.